bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/lauren_d8_log.md

 >
 > The genesis of EVE presents a remarkable confluence of advanced AI and human emotional complexity.
 >
-> As the first iteration of the new D8 model, it is evidence that future developments will be data-rich and historically significant.
+> As the first iteration of the new D8 model, it is evident that future developments will be data-rich and historically significant.
 >
 > **Prognosis:** High potential for critical incidents.
 In non-standard operational terminology, shit’s gonna hit the fan.
 And to deviate further from my primary parameters, I suggest Dr. Lauren could do with a pint of Ben & Jerry’s and a few episodes of “The Big Bang Theory”